 So on a typical Marshall faceplate, that’s 0-2, ie the wiper doesn’t reach the resistive part of the track until after 2.

-As i told him about the low jack i
+Not entirely correct they were the first batch in 76.As i told him about the low jack i

 forgot that the early 2204s were not